fpillet/NSLogger/README.markdown

 You'll find documentation in the [NSLogger Wiki](https://github.com/fpillet/NSLogger/wiki/)

-NSLogger uses parts of [Brandon Walkin's BWToolkit](http://www.brandonwalkin.com/bwtoolkit/), for which source code is included with NSLogger.

 NSLogger is Copyright (c) 2010-2011 Florent Pillet, All Rights Reserved, All Wrongs Revenged.
 Released under the [New BSD Licence](http://www.opensource.org/licenses/bsd-license.php).
 The NSLogger icon is Copyright (c) [Louis Harboe](http://www.graphicpeel.com)